 OCBC chief Samuel Tsien gets 10.4% pay rise to S$10.7m for 2018

-OCBC Bank's chief executive Samuel Tsien received a 10.4 per cent increase in pay in 2018 from a year ago, the bank disclosed in its annual report on Friday.
+OCBC Bank's chief executive Samuel Tsien received a 10.4 per cent pay hike in 2018 from a year ago, the bank disclosed in its annual report on Friday.

 Mr Tsien received S$10.7 million in 2018.
 In 2017, his total remuneration was S$9.69 million.